 Pick out the animal yourself, don’t let your child do it

-Children, and indeed still some adults, are attracted to the 'flashy' options.
-Maybe there's a beautiful, long haired teddy bear hamster that you would like to adopt, but it's not very friendly.
-Or you could adopt a plain looking, short coated hamster, that while less attention-getting will be a better pet because of it's friendly and outgoing nature.
+Children, and indeed still some adults, are attracted to the ‘flashy’ options.
+Maybe there’s a beautiful, long-haired teddy bear hamster that you would like to adopt, but it’s not very friendly.
+Or you could adopt a plain looking, short coated hamster, that while less attention-getting will be a better pet because of it’s friendly and outgoing nature.
 You know your children and their personalities and are best suited to find a pet that they can interact with.
 Another leading reason for animals to end up in shelters is mismatched personalities.
 Pick out the animal before you bring your children for adoption, and encourage them to stay focused on that animal by being positive about the choice.
-Encouraging words like, "I found the sweetest guinea pig that you're going to love," and "I think she's going to love being part of our family" will help your child be excited about the new family member.
+Encouraging words like, “I think she’s going to love being part of our family” will help your child be excited about the new family member.

 Stress Care of the animal, be involved

 While the care of the animal falls solely on your shoulders, this does not mean you should discount this valuable lesson in responsibility with your child.
 Make time to spend playing with your child and the pet every day; it is time that benefits everyone involved.
 Make ‘Cage Cleaning Day’ a fun event.
 Placing the pet in a safe place while you clean the cage together, your child will feel helpful by assisting you in removing soiled bedding, rinsing surfaces, emptying food bowls and cleaning water bottles.
 With very young children, you can further enforce the behavior of animal care by praising them and telling them how happy the pet is thanks to their attention.